Beodom shares here its experience in doing legal, quality, low-energy apartment buildings in Belgrade.

 Finding out information

-To find out the right information on your land, you need to go to the Secretariat for Urban Planning and Construction.
+To obtain the location information document, you need to go to the Secretariat for Urban Planning and Construction and fill a request.
 They only work with clients 2 hours in the afternoon, from 14:00 to 16:00, each weekday, except Friday.
-There is now a new possibility to gain information using online tools that we describe in another article.

 Comment(s) on this article